-The treatment usually lasts about 45 minutes and will be carried out by a radiographer.
+The treatment usually lasts about 45 minutes and will be carried out either by a radiographer or sometimes a urology doctor.

 You will be taken to the treatment room, where you will be met by the radiographer.
 You will be asked to lie on your back on the treatment table (sometimes you may be asked to lie on your front - this depends on where your stone is).
 The radiographer will check the position of your stone using either X-ray imaging or ultrasound scanning.
 You will need to lie still during these checks, so that they can get a clear image.